 - As per Section 3(1) of The Companies Profit (Worker' Participation) Act 1968 every 102.
 Company shall pay 5% of its profit to Worker's Participation Fund.
-Extracts of Section 3 of the above mentioned act is reproduced below: - 1 [3.
-Establishment of fund .-- - (1) Every company to wolch the scheme applies shall- - (a) establish a Workers' Participation Fund in accordance with the scheme as soon as the accounts for the year in which the scheme becomes applicable to it are finalized but not later than nine months after the close of that year; 21 ; - 3[(b) Subject to addistments, if any, pay every year to the fund not later than nine months after the close of that year five percent of its profits during such year, 4[ ] and (c) [unifile to the Federal Government and the Board, not later than nine attontis after the close of every year of account, its audited accounts for that year, duly signed by its auditors.] - As per section 2 of the Companies Profit Worker' Participation Act 1968 "Profits" are 103. defined as follows: - (d) "profits" in selection to a company means such of the "net profits" as defined in section 97% of the Companies Act, 1913 (VII of 1913)", as are attributable in its business, trade, undertakings or other operations in fragisture - 104.
-Extract of section 87C of Companies Act 1913 are as follows: - RTC.
+Extracts of Section 3 of the above mentioned act is reproduced below: - 1 (3.
+Escabilishment of fund ... - (1) Every company to watch the scheme applies shall- - (a) establish a Workers Participation Fund in accordance with, the scheme as soon as the accounts for the year in which the scheme becomes applicable to z are finalized but not later than nine months after the close of that year, $\frac{2}{z} = \frac{z}{z}$ - 3((b) Subject to adjustments, if any, pay every year to the Fund not later - accounts for that year, duty signed by its auditors.] - As per section 2 of the Companies Profit Worker' Participation Act 1968 "Profits" are 103. defined as follows: - (d) "profits" in selation to a company means such of the "net profits" as defined in section 87°C of the Companies Act, 1913 (VII) of 1913), as are attributable in its business, trade, undertakings or other operations in Pariston; - Extract of section 87C of Companies Act 1913 are as follows: 104.

+87C.
 (1) Where any company appoints a managing agent after the commencement of the Indian Companies (Amendment) Remuneration of Act.
-1966, the remuneration of the managing agent shall be a sum based on a fixed percentage of the net annual profits of the company, with provision for a minimum payment in the case of absence of or inadequacy of profits, together with an affice allowance to be defined in the agreement of management. together with an office allowance to be defined in the agreement of management.
+1938, the remuneration of the managing agent shall be a sum based on a fixed percentage of the net annual profits of the company, with provision for a minimum payment in the case of absence of or inadequacy of profits, together with an affica allowance to be defined in the agreement of management.

-12) Any stipulation for remuneration additional to or in any other form than the remuneration specified in sub-section (1) shall not be binding on the company unless tanctioned by a special resolution of the company.
+(2) Any stipulation for remuneration additional to or in any other form than the remuneration specified in sub-section (1) shall not be binding on the company valess tanctioned by a special resolution of the company.

-For the purposes of this section net profits means the profits of the company calculated after allowing for all the usual working charges, interest on loans and advances, repairs and outgoings, depreciation, bounties or subsidies received from Government or from a public body, profits by way of premium on shores sold, profits on sale proceeds of forfeits og sag of from the sale of the whole or part of the undertaking of the company but without any deduction in respect of income-tax or super-tax, or any other tax or duty on income or revenue or for expenditure by way of interest on debentures or otherwise on capital account or on account of any sum which may be set uside in each year out of the profits for reserve or any other special fund.
+(3) For the purposes of this section 'net profits' means the profits of the company calculated after allowing for all the usual working charges, interest on loans and advances, repairs and outgoings, depreciation, bounties or subsidirs received from Government or from a public body, profits by way of premium on shares sold, profits on sale proceeds of forfeited shares, or profits premium on shares sold, profits on sale proceeds of forfeited shares, or profits from the sale of the whole or part of the undertaking of the company but wilhout any deduction in respect of income-tax or super-tax, or any other tax or duty an income or revenue or for expenditure by way of interest on debentures or otherwise on capital account or on account of any sum which may be set uside in each year out of the profits for reserve or any other special jund.